ayys/star/README.md

 ### Requirements

-To install `star`, ensure your system meets the requirements:
+To enable `star` to work properly, ensure your system meets the requirements:
 - `GNU coreutils`
 - `GNU findutils`
 - `util-linux` (with `column`)